Planning a visit and have questions? Please feel free to contact us.

 Carolyn has been involved in church music ministry for most of her adult life.
 She really enjoys planning inter-generational, God-honoring worship services!
 She directs both the choir and orchestra, and works with the praise and worship teams, along with the many volunteers who are part of worship ministries at MAFMC.
 It’s a special privilege for her to be able to sing and minister together with her husband, Larry.
 Carolyn has a degree in music education with an emphasis in both piano and voice, and has done further course work in piano pedagogy.
 She has taught piano in her private studio for many years, along with homeschooling her two daughters.
 In her spare time, Carolyn loves to curl up with a good book or best of all, spend time with her family.

-Administrative Assistant, Minister of Outreach
+Minister of Outreach and Small Groups

 The Board of Administration is the main governing body of the church.
 Its membership, elected by the society, includes delegates, treasurer, ministry team leaders, members-at-large and corporate executives of the Mattis Avenue Free Methodist Church, incorporated under the civil laws of the State of Illinois.
 The Board of Administration serves as the trustees of Mattis Avenue Free Methodist Church.